simplenetes-io/podc/PODSPEC.md

 Underscore prefixed dirs are copied to the cluster project but are then not copied to pod releases nor synced to hosts in cluster.
 Such underscores configs are used as templates for the cluster projects, such as the `ingress pod's` templates `(_tpl/)` for haproxy configuration snippets.

+## Probes
+There are three different probe supported:

+    - Startup probes
+    - Readiness probes
+    - Liveness probes

+All probes run a command in the container to determine if the probe was successful or not.
+The startup probe can also wait for a clean exit (code 0) of the container and consider it a successful startup.

+Each probe has a timeout for how long the command or the repeated invocations (for startup) of the command is allowed to take.

+A probe is always run inside the container, so when wanting to do TCP/HTTP probes, that would mean that `curl`, `wget` or `netcat` needs to be installed in the container for the probe to be able to run.

+Simplenetes does not define a special case for command, HTTP or TCP probes, it is all command probes, and they all run inside the containers.

+If needing to delay the Liveness probe then use a Startup probe to either determine that livenss is safe to run now or which simply sleeps a number of seconds before letting the pod creation continue.

 ## Proxy and Ingress confs
 When a Pod is compiled, the compiler outputs alongside the `pod` executable possibly two extra files: